semaphoreci/docs/docs/docs/using-semaphore/deployment-targets.md

 ## Overview

-Deployment targets allows you to tightly control [promotions](./pipelines.md#promotions), preventing unauthorized users from starting a critical pipelines.
-In addition, deployment targests can restrict branches, pull request, and protect *secrets*.
+Deployment targets allow you to tightly control [promotions](./pipelines.md#promotions), preventing unauthorized users from starting a critical pipeline.
+In addition, deployment targets can restrict branches, pull requests, and protect *secrets*.

 Configuring a deployment target is a two-step process:
 1. Create a deployment target